jasongiotis/Pacman-Multi-Agent-Search/README.md

 # Pacman-Multi-Agent-Search
-helping Pacman win mazes by avoiding and consuming ghosts
+Helping Pacman win mazes by avoiding and consuming ghosts